seamplex/feenox/doc/compilation.md

 ## Test suite {#sec:test-suite}

 The [`test`](https://github.com/seamplex/feenox/tree/main/tests) directory contains a set of test cases whose output is known so that unintended regressions can be detected quickly (see the [programming guide](programming.md) for more information).
-The test suite ought to be run after each modification in FeenoX’ source code.
+The test suite ought to be run after each modification in FeenoX’s source code.
 It consists of a set of scripts and input files needed to solve dozens of cases.
 The output of each execution is compared to a reference solution.
 In case the output does not match the reference, the test suite fails.

 :::: {.only-in-format .html }
 ```{=html}